Win (song): Composition

 "Win" contains a sample of "Rooster and Runaway (from True Grit)", composed by Elmer Bernstein, and uses a trap beat that features celebratory-sounding trumpets and drums.
 Throughout the track, Kendrick Lamar provides ad-libs in the background.
 The song begins with a horn riff, and a chorus performed by Jay Rock, who raps about triumphing over adversity while also delivering boastful lyrics and claiming his position as a winner in the rap game.

 Music video

 A music video for the song was released on May 30, 2018.
 Directed by Dave Meyers and Dave Free, it opens with Jay Rock and Kendrick Lamar dressed in suits while surrounded by trumpeters and flames.
-The video sees Rock dodging missiles in the middle of a war zone, celebrating with a championship trophy, hunting ducks with Lamar, surrounded by masked men brandishing bayonets, playing pool, staging an execution off the roof of a building, reclining with several women and hanging out a convertible.
-Top Dawg Entertainment artists SZA, Ab-Soul, Isaiah Rashad, Sir and Lance Skiiiwalker make cameos in the video.
+The video sees Rock dodging missiles in the middle of a war zone, celebrating with a championship trophy, hunting ducks with Lamar, surrounded by masked men brandishing bayonets, playing pool, staging a 300-inspired execution off the roof of a building, reclining with several women and hanging out a convertible.
+Top Dawg Entertainment artists SZA, Ab-Soul, Isaiah Rashad, Sir, Zacari and Lance Skiiiwalker make cameos in the video.